OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 {% callout title="Reaching Your Audience Without Mainstream Media" %} In Serbia, the [Center for Research, Transparency and Accountability (CRTA)](https://crta.rs/en/) targets representatives of the election commission, the independent media, political parties, other civil society organizations, and the international community in order to get its message out about the election observation process and findings.
 The group also communicates broadly with the public and especially with those members of the public they believe will be active in defending democracy and volunteer or otherwise support CRTA and its work.

-However, they have to come up with direct contact and outreach strategies for each audience, because they are blacklisted by the pro-government mainstream media, and therefore can’t rely on major media outlets to disseminate their messages for them.
+However, they have to come up with direct contact and outreach strategies for each audience, because they are blacklisted by the pro-government mainstream media, and therefore can't rely on major media outlets to disseminate their messages for them.
 Instead, they create a different product (videos, infographics, high-level briefings) and customized message for each target audience.
 They begin by creating content for a broad, public audience, since that is the largest audience.
 Then, they transform and repurpose those general educational materials for the public with specialized messages and formats to reach their other targeted audiences, like holding private briefings with higher-level information for the international community.

 ![Press Liason from CRTA stands next to a podium at a CRTA Press Conference](/assets/images/A_DSC1721.jpg "Photo from CRTA, Zoran Drekalovic")
 {% endcallout %}